-Setting the table is someone not everyone does.
+Setting the table is something not everyone does.
 But that shouldn’t be reserved for restaurants only.
 Nothing is stopping us from being a bit more fancy at home and we should actually do that more often.
 But then the issue remaining is that we need some basic knowledge of how to set a table properly.
 No worries, it’s actually not that complicated.
 You probably already know how to properly use everything so let’s see how you can make the table look pretty and fancy for your and your guests.

 Casual of formal?